Gitari65/Gitari65/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... a news/artical software
+- 🔭 I’m currently working on ... a news/article app and website
 - 🌱 I’m currently learning ... react Js and Nodejs
 - 👯 I’m looking to collaborate on ... softawre-development(web&android)
 - 🤔 I’m looking for help with ...
 Internships